TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/10GettingStarted/05MeetTheCommunity/SignUpForAMyTypo3Account.md

 3. Click the orange *Confirm your account* button.
 You will be directed to the my.typo3.org website, where a message will tell you that your email has been confirmed.

-## {Task name}

-{Optional explanatory text}

-1. {Write the first step.
-Start with a verb.}
-   {Optional: Code sample or screenshot that helps the learner complete this step.}
-   {Optional: Expected outcome.}
-2. {Write the next step.
-Start with a verb.}
+You should now be able to log in with your new account at [my.typo3.org/login](https://my.typo3.org/login).

+> [!IMPORTANT]
+> **Extra steps may be necessary.** In some cases, an extra confirmation step may be necessary.
+If so, you will receive an email with further instructions.

 ## Summary

 Congratulations!
-You now have now registerd your My TYPO3 account.
+You have now registered your My TYPO3 account.

 ## Next steps